hectorfhurtado/rule-of-thumb-zemoga/README.md

 There are only two components for handling all the cards and cards layout inside `components/` folder.

 Provided HTML and CSS files are loaded as part of a layout component inside `layouts/` folder and used in `app.vue` file.
-This `app.vue` file is the default route since there are no more pages needed for this excercise.
+This `app.vue` file is the default route since there are no more pages needed for this exercise.

 ## Setup

-Make sure to install the dependencies:
+Make sure to install all dependencies:

 ```bash
 # yarn